top of page

 PAIN RELIEF

-Surgery is a painful process.
-Some pain is unavoidable - the key to great outcomes is striking a balance, using the minimum dose of painkiller possible to make your pain experience acceptable, whilst avoiding complications from these medications.
 During your hospital stay, you will be able to be the judge of your own pain levels, helping us determine the appropriate mix of pain medication.
 It is not uncommon for people who dislike opiates to choose Panadol and an anti-inflammatory to manage their discomfort after Anterior Total Hip Replacement (knees less so!).

 URINARY CATHETER